 Atsuta, Eels, and the Weight of a District

 The Atsuta district of Nagoya is not where most visitors to the city begin their itinerary, but it is where Nagoya's civic and culinary identity runs deepest.
 The neighbourhood takes its character from Atsuta Jingu, one of Japan's most significant Shinto shrines, and the long streets leading toward it carry a particular atmosphere: older low-rise buildings, deliberate pace, a sense that the area has been tending to its own traditions long before tourism became a factor.
 Atsuta Horaiken sits within this setting at 熱田区神戸町503, and the location is not incidental to the experience.
-The restaurant's proximity to the shrine grounds shapes its clientele, its rhythms, and its place in Nagoya's food history.
+Its proximity to the shrine grounds shapes its clientele, its rhythms, and its place in Nagoya's food history.

 Japan's regional restaurant cultures tend to produce a small number of anchor institutions around which the broader scene orients itself.
 In Kyoto, certain kaiseki houses hold that position; in Tokyo, a cluster of long-running soba and tempura counters do the same.
 In Nagoya, Atsuta Horaiken occupies that role for hitsumabushi, the grilled eel dish that the city has made its own.
 Understanding that function is more useful than treating the restaurant as a simple dining destination.

-Get Exclusive Access →What Hitsumabushi Is, and Why Nagoya Owns It
+What Hitsumabushi Is, and Why Nagoya Owns It

 Unagi, grilled freshwater eel, appears across Japan in various regional formats.
 The Kanto preparation (kabayaki) steams the eel before grilling, producing a softer texture.
 The Kansai approach skips the steaming step, keeping the skin crispier.
 Nagoya's hitsumabushi sits closer to the Kansai method in technique but differs fundamentally in the way it is eaten.
 The lacquered wooden ohitsu container arrives at the table filled with eel over rice.
 The first portion is eaten plain; the second with condiments including wasabi, negi, and nori; the third as ochazuke, with dashi poured over the bowl.
 The fourth serving is left to the diner's preference, whichever of the first three they found most satisfying.